-Use: IO by initiator ALL by target, Declarative
+Use: IO by initiator ALL by target, Declarative, Any-Stage Senders: Initiator and Target Scope: SW

-TargetName=<iSCSI-Name>
+'''

+TargetName=<iSCSI-name-value>

+'''

-TargetName=iqn.1993-11.com.disk-vendor.diskarrays.sn.45678 TargetName=eui.020000023B040506 establishing a discovery session.
+TargetName=iqn.1993-11.com.disk-vendor.diskarrays.sn.45678 TargetName=eui.020000023B040506

+The initiator of the TCP connection MUST provide this key to the remote endpoint in the first login request if the initiator is not establishing a discovery session.
 The iSCSI Target Name specifies the worldwide unique name of the target.

-The initiator of the TCP connection MUST provide this key to the remote endpoint in the first login request if the initiator is not